Are you obliged to register?

-- registration using the Online desk or delivery of the form “Application for registration at a Swiss representation” duly completed and signed;
+- An "Application for registration at a Swiss representation" form duly completed, dated and signed;

 - the valid Swiss passport or identity card of all members of your family (originals);

-If you are a Swiss citizen and do not possess any valid Swiss identity document, please submit the following documents:
+If you do not possess any valid Swiss passport or identity card, please submit the following documents: